Full Table of Contents

 Eating Cabbage

 Patients cannot be that without the information necessary to make informed cost-benefit decisions.
 That kind of information is not produced by closed claim projects and scientific studies.
 To be informed requires knowing the success rate of individual clinicians and facilities.
 The women assigned to the dangerous clinic 160 years ago did not have knowledge of any clinical systems analyses.
 They did not understand what the problems were.
 They understood only the success rates.
 Too many people were dying in the first facility.
-They didn't have to know anything about medicine.
+They didn’t have to know anything about medicine.
 But they did have to know success rates.
 Patients cannot make informed cost-benefit decisions without knowing success rates.
-Neither can doctors, but none of them do.
+Neither can doctors, but none of them will record the data that would enable it to be known.

 Motivating Safety and Efficiency